Private, In-Home Tutoring in Caribou, Maine

-SchoolTutoring Academy’s tutoring programs for Caribou students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Caribou students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The schools in Caribou strive to design a curriculum that is in alignment with the Common Core Standards of the state of Maine.
 Maine has created a standards-based program that will prepare its students with the critical needs they will have in college and career choices.
 There is a great emphasis on literacy, as the skills involved are critical for academic success in all other content areas.
 These are skills that students will need to use in real life situations and the curriculum emphasizes relevancy as an overarching goal.